By Mark Feffer

 And, you should be able to make each individual feel as if their work is more important than a single assignment and a paycheck.

 When it comes to putting your arms elbow deep into the kind of technical issue you excel at, well...
 That's not your job anymore.

-Communication is an important part of the manager's job, and that includes information-gathering as well as sharing what you've learned.
+Communication is an important part of the manager's job, and that includes information-gathering as well as information-sharing what you've learned.

 Just as executives need to stay up to speed on the status of your department's work, your team wants to know about the company's plans for facing new competitors or marketing its new product.